Quotas are useful sometimes, but what are they and when should you use them when conducting research?

 What are quotas?

-Quotas are a type of criteria you can set in your survey, where you set an expected number of responses from a specific answer option.
-The three types of quotas you can set are:
+Quotas are a type of criteria you can set in your survey, where you set an expected number of responses from particular target audiences.
+The three types of quotas you can set on Every are:

 Why would I set a quota in my survey?